 - Always write a Column in the format TableName[Column Name]

 - Always write a Measure in the format [Measure Name]

 This is the foundation of all the DAX formulas you will write.
 Both columns and measures use the same square bracket syntax.
 It is technically possible to write measures and columns both including the table name as follows.

 These 2 examples above do not cause a problem because their names make it easy to know what they are, but if you always place the table name at the front of every measure and every column, then it will be impossible to tell them apart by reading the formula.
 Take the following example

 Is the above a column or a measure?
 It is impossible to tell unless you are using the best practice naming convention.

 Measures and columns are very different in the DAX language.
 It is essential that you can tell at a glance which is which.
 In addition if you hard code a measure with the table name and then you later move the measure to another table, any formulas referring to this measure will stop working.

 - Don’t just accept the table name from your source system.
 Preferably give the table a single word noun description/name.

 Many BI data sources will have long table names like fctSalesTransactionsHistory or dimCustomerMasterFile.
 This is a common practice in IT and is related to the Kimball dimension modelling methodology.
 The problem is that with Self Service BI these table names, column names and measure names are more visible to business users than ever before.
 Given many business users are going to be reading these table names, it is much easier for them to comprehend the “Sales” table rather than the “fctSalesTransactionsHistory” table.
-In addition earlier versions of Power Pivot do not have fully featured intellisense – you are required to refer to columns by starting to type the table name from the beginning.
 If every table starts with either fct or dim, you have just added 3 additional characters you have to type for each formula before Intellisense can help you.